james55555/FYP/FinalYearProject/README.txt

 The system is being designed using RUP and will be designed using four iterations, each advancing in complexity.

-The code has been designed using the model-view-controller architecture situated under the include/ namespace.
+The system has been designed based on the Model-View-Controller architecture.
+This is more clear when viewing the \Includes namespace folder structure.

 @author:	James Graham
 @module:	CS3010